nabeelmumtaz92/ReturnIt/mobile-driver-app/app-store-submission-guide.md

 ### Apple App Store Description (4000 character limit)
 ```
-Returnly Driver is the professional mobile application for delivery drivers in the Returnly logistics network.
+Returnly Driver is the mobile application for drivers in the Returnly Driver Program.
 Join thousands of drivers earning competitive income with flexible delivery opportunities.

 KEY FEATURES:
 • Instant Job Notifications - Get alerted to new delivery opportunities in real-time